antof27/xCoreBot/README.md

 ### Start project
 Execute <code>python3 coreRadioBot.py</code> in the /src folder.

-To run this code, you need the Telegram Bot Token, stored within `token_config` in /src.
+To run this code, you need the Telegram Bot Token, stored within `token_config.yaml` in /src.
-It is hidden for security purpose, contact the authors to receive it.
+It is hidden for security purpose, contact the authors to receive it and follow the instructions within `config.py`.

 To interact with the Bot: